david-szabo-2/mongodb-presentation/exercise/README.md

 mongoimport -d exercise postcodes.json
 ```

-Start mongo shell and check that the collection.
+Start mongo shell and check that import was successful.
 ```js
 use exercise